Environmental Laboratory Accreditation Program

 - Select a vendor on the approved list published by MNELAP.

-- Report the PT results using the analyte codes and method codes on your scope of accreditation (codes are located within the ELDO system or on the MNELAP webpage).
+- Report the PT results using the analyte codes and method codes on your scope of accreditation (codes are located within the ELDO system on the lab's general accreditation information list or on the MNELAP web page).

 - Authorize the PT vendor to send the PT results directly to MNELAP.